jacobwcallahan/blockchain_simulation/README.txt

 EXAMPLE COMMANDS
 ====================================

-Run a basic 1-year simulation with transaction activity:
+Run a basic 1-year simulation without transaction activity and no blocks set

 To run the simulation:

-python3 sim-blockchain.py --miners 5 --hashrate 10000 --nodes 2 --neighbors 1 --blocktime 3.27 --blocksize 32000 --wallets 10 --transactions 0 --interval 10.0 --print 1000000 --reward 51.8457072 --halving 964400 --years 10 --bandwidth 1024 --latency .1 --fee .01
+python3 sim-blockchain.py --miners 5 --hashrate 10000 --nodes 2 --neighbors 1 --blocktime 3.27 --blocksize 32000 --wallets 10 --transactions 0 --interval 10.0 --print 1000000 --reward 51.8457072 --halving 964400 --years 1 --bandwidth 1024 --latency .1 --fee .01

-This simulates 10 years

 ====================================
 TROUBLESHOOTING
 ====================================

 - Make sure neighbor count is less than number of nodes.
-- Floating-point rounding may cause slight inconsistencies—transaction logic defends against this.
+- Floating-point rounding may cause slight inconsistencies.
+Transaction logic defends against this but it may still appear
 - For large workloads (e.g., 1000 wallets with 1000 tx), simulation may take minutes.

 ====================================